DarcBok/sc-takehome/ASSESSMENT.md

 In short, the code tries to collect the folders where the `org_id` field matches the `DefaultOrgId`, and print them out in a slice.

-However, due to an error in `GetAllFolders`, the output is actually undefined.
-This is because in the second loop, the code appends the memory address of `&v1`, and not the actual folder's memory address.
-Hence, the output of the main function is undefined, as `v1` goes out of scope and is subject to garbage collection by the time the response is pretty-printed.
-If `v1` has not been subject to garbage collection, it will print the final matched entry repeated by the number of matches.
+However, due to an error in `GetAllFolders`, the output prints the final matched entry repeated by the number of matches.
+This is because in the second loop, the code appends the memory address of `v1`, and not the actual folder's memory address.
+Since `v1` is reassigned at every iteration of the loop, it eventually contains the final value that was assigned to it, which is repeatedly printed by the main function.

 #### Improvements